2026 Allulose Review: What It Is and How To Use It Right

 👩🏻🦰 Allulose NOAEL for women = 0.6 g/kg bw/d

 For a 70-kg (about 150-lb) adult, this corresponds to up to 35–42 g of allulose (roughly 8–10 teaspoons) consumed throughout the day — incorporated into foods, not as a single dose.
-Women may tolerate a slightly higher amount than men. ⚠️This does not mean symptoms are impossible below that level.
+Women may tolerate slightly more than men. ⚠️This does not mean symptoms are impossible below that level.
+Everyone’s tolerance is different—see the allulose digestive issues section below for a practical breakdown.

-• CSPI wants a digestive issue warning.
-The Center for Science in the Public Interest (CSPI) has questioned whether these values fully capture real-world tolerance for the general population and more vulnerable groups.
+CSPI wants a digestive issue warning.
+The Center for Science in the Public Interest (CSPI) has questioned whether these values fully reflect real-world tolerance among the general population and among more vulnerable groups.
 The group has urged the FDA to require a warning label, citing concerns about digestive side effects.
 According to their analysis, gastrointestinal symptoms such as bloating, nausea, and diarrhea were reported even at lower doses (around 0.1 g/kg body weight).
 That's roughly 1½–2 teaspoons for a 150-lb adult.

-• A laxative-effect warning is required in 🇳🇿 New Zealand and 🇦🇺 Australia To manage the risk of a laxative effect, FSANZ recommended that consumption of allulose should not exceed 0.4 g/kg body weight (bw) in a single serving.
-It means 28g or about 7 teaspoons for a 70 kg adult.
+A laxative-effect warning is required in 🇳🇿 New Zealand and 🇦🇺 Australia.
+To reduce the risk of a laxative effect, FSANZ recommended that consumption of allulose not exceed 0.4 g/kg body weight in a single serving.
+It means 28g or about 7 teaspoons for a 70 kg (154 lb) adult.
+This aligns with human tolerance data by Han et al (2018).
 Because some foods deliver more allulose than that in a single serving, a laxative-effect warning is required in the following foods: 🍰Bakery products

 🍬Chewing gum